loic-prieto/moosex-dic/doc/docs/container_overview.md

 The classes are fully functional without the dependency injection, the library is just a convenient way to wire dependencies (this is mainly accomplished by forbidding non [constructor injection](https://en.wikipedia.org/wiki/Dependency_injection#Constructor_injection)).

+An alternative configuration specification in YAML config files is provided to avoid tainting the business code with infrastructure code.

 This library is designed to be used on long-running processes where startup time is not a concern (within reason, of course).
 The container will scan all